elastic/rally/docs/rally_daemon.rst

     esrallyd start --node-ip=IP_OF_THIS_NODE --coordinator-ip=IP_OF_COORDINATOR_NODE

 After that, all Rally nodes, know about each other and you can use Rally as usual.
-Please see the :doc:`tips and tricks </recipes>` for more examples.
+See the :doc:`tips and tricks </recipes>` for more examples.

 Stopping
 --------